ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/black-pink-world-tour-tickets.markdown

 section2-content: "<p>Want to find out why stars like Halsey, Ariana Grande, and Drake\
   \ have declared their love for the girl group?
 Here’s your chance - NME and Kia\
   \ Motors UK are giving 10 lucky fans the chance to witness the trailblazing Korean\
-  \ girl-group up close.</p>\n<p>\n<p>Five winners will receive two standing tickets\
+  \ girl-group up close. </p>\n<p>Five winners will receive two standing ‘golden circle\
-  \ each, which include the option to attend soundcheck before the concert and a ‘\
+  \ zone’ tickets each, which include the option to attend soundcheck before the concert\
-  send-off’ at the end.
-Another five winners, meanwhile, will win two standing tickets\
+  \ and a ‘send-off’ at the end.
+Another five winners, meanwhile, will win two standing\
-  \ each, which also come with the option of attending soundcheck.</p>\n"
+  \ ‘golden circle zone’ tickets each, which also come with the option of attending\
+  \ soundcheck. </p>\n"
 section3-content: "<p>To be in the running to catch BLACKPINK’s first ever London\
   \ show, fill in the form below.</p>\n<p>Good luck!</p>\n"
 entry-title: "Win tickets to BLACKPINK’s 2019 World Tour with Kia!"